Fully Funding Basic Education

 High School Completion

 We cannot achieve our highest ideals as a state until we make a commitment to get 100% of our students graduated from high school with a high-quality diploma.
 I am proud that we have achieved a record high graduation rate for our state, even as our students have taken more rigorous coursework.
 Unfortunately, we still have an unacceptable dropout rate of around 15%.
 My single biggest priority as your Superintendent will be a laser-focus on improving our graduation rate even further.
 Every student that drops out or is pushed out of our schools loses an average of $370,000 in lifetime earnings compared to a high school completer.
-Not only do these folks struggle mightily in life, they are much more likely to depend on taxpayer services in the form of food assistance, emergency medical support, criminal justice resources, and sadly a much higher incarceration rate.
+These folks are much more likely to depend on taxpayer services in the form of food assistance, emergency medical support, criminal justice resources, and sadly a much higher incarceration rate.
 As we face this challenge together, the first thing we must be committed to together is keeping those students who want to stay, who want to work, who want a bright future.
 I am a strong believer in high expectations of each of our students, and they deserve multiple ways to demonstrate their proficiency, their ability, and their passion.
 Our economy needs all kinds of talent and our students deserve multiple pathways to success.
-In My first term we delinked high stakes tests from graduation, and we replaced them with more appropriate graduation pathways.
+In my first term, we delinked high stakes tests from graduation and we replaced them with more appropriate graduation pathways.
 We honor career and technical education equally with traditional academic learning.
-Over the next four years we will fully build out career-connected learning opportunities for any student who wants a pathway to economic sustainability.
+Over the next four years, we will fully build out career-connected learning opportunities for any student who wants a pathway to economic sustainability.

 The Opportunity Gap

 For too long, we used the phrase achievement gap to describe the persistent difference in academic achievement between Caucasian students and students of color.
 The raw truth is we have an opportunity gap that results in an achievement gap.
 Our failure to address inequitable resources in our communities leads to the opportunity gap.
-Tribal students, African-Americans, Hispanics, and a host of other ethnic and racial populations are systemically discriminated against in the way we fund schools, our inability to address poverty, and our discipline policies.
+Native students, African-American students, Hispanic students, and a host of other students of color are systemically discriminated against in the way we fund schools, our inability to address poverty, and our discipline policies.
 We cannot approach 100% graduation rates until we take a more sincere, more persistent, and more honest approach to how we connect our communities of color with our public education system.
 Our communities of color deserve a fully funded education system that does not reward property rich school districts while heavily taxing property poor districts.
 Students of color deserve school boards that are as diverse as their communities, administrators as diverse as their schools, and teachers as diverse as their classrooms.
 State resources must be targeted beyond formula funds to schools that need additional support.
 Our data systems must drill down to understand the disproportionate impacts of our education policies.

 Our best and brightest need to see teaching as a career of first choice even as they are being courted by Amazon, Microsoft, Google, Boeing, and others.
 This means identifying talent, recruiting that talent, challenging them with robust prep programs, market-rate compensation and persistent high-quality job-embedded professional development.